 For you, as a poultry farmer, it is of crucial importance to achieve the proper housing conditions for your animals.
 It allows them to grow better and perform optimally.
 The key to attaining the best possible control of your production process is automating and monitoring your barn processes.
-With our barn automation you have 24/7 insight into the current situation in all your barns, allowing you to focus on an optimum living environment for your animals.
+With our poultry automation systems you have 24/7 insight into the current situation in all your barns, allowing you to focus on an optimum living environment for your animals.

 The new 3 floor aviary farm, with 150.000 layers, is controlled by an innovative Fortica® control panel.